ministryofjustice/itpolicycontent/content/security/security-breach-matrix.md

 1. The care or lack of care, on the horizontal axis.
 2. The security classification of the asset and the impact of a  compromise, on the vertical axis.

 Evaluating the two measures produces a score.
 You assess the score, and decide whether to take informal or formal action.
-Some actions  score highly.
-Examples include serious neglect or reckless behaviour, especially involving highly classified information.
+Some actions have a high score.
+Examples include serious neglect or reckless behaviour, especially involving classified information.
 The actions to take in response vary.
 A misconduct investigation might be appropriate, or a review of security clearance.

 The matrix is a helpful and indicative tool, providing a useful guide.
 But it's not meant to be precise.
 Specific circumstances will vary.
 In practice, pragmatic judgement and flexibility helps ensure you reach an appropriate decision.
 Use the matrix as a starting point to consider the breach and decide on proportionate action.
-In general, the higher the score, the more likely you'll need help from MOJ Security and perhaps HR.
+In general, the higher the score, the more likely you'll need help from MOJ Security or HR.

 Not all breaches involve data or information.
-Examples include not escorting non-security cleared visitors properly, or losing a building pass.
+Examples include not escorting non-security cleared visitors, or losing a building pass.

 Breach investigations should include a review of local practices.
 These help staff promote and ensure security and information management best practices.

 The matrix table uses scoring for breaches involving classified information.
 The classification follows current Government Security Classification (GSC) guidance.
 Some breaches might involve information using the old Government Protective Marking Scheme (GPMS).
 An example would be legacy information.
 If this applies, assess the information and decide which GSC tier is appropriate.
 You can then score the breach using the matrix.
 Seek advice where necessary from MOJ Security.

+The final decision about what score applies for a breach lies with MOJ Security.
+This is to ensure consistency across the MOJ estate.

 <!--
 Colours chosen from https://s3.amazonaws.com/edwardtufte.com/colorblind_palette.png,